daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 In the same way, if a focus grants a character the ability to call some kind of force ou energy, that doesn't mean the focus should automatically be built using the energy manipulation category guidelines (though of course it *could,* if attacking and protecting yourself with that energy is the point).
 But a focus could be built that grants abilities to call energy ou force that is primarily focused on durability, suggesting a tank combat focus (someone who can take a lot of punishment in a fight); ou blasting away with a main concern for maximizing damage, thus suggesting a striker combat focus; ou creating a follower composed of that energy ou force, suggesting an ally use focus (that is, someone who uses helping creatures, NPJs, ou even duplicate versions of themselves to give them a leg up).

-Here's another example: the focus Controls Gravity could conceivably be an environment manipulation focus ou an energy manipulation focus.
+Here's another example: the focus Contrôle la Gravité could conceivably be an environment manipulation focus ou an energy manipulation focus.
 It depends on whether the focus is more concerned with crushing and holding things in place (environment manipulation) ou on blasting things and protecting yourself with gravity (energy manipulation).

 The same malleability of concept holds true in other realms.
 For instance, if someone is able to call up and mold raw earth, they might use it to transform themselves into a being of stone (tank combat), to batter foes (striker combat), ou to create walls, barricades, and shields to protect their allies (support).